University of Plymouth Students' Union: Events

 The union holds weekly and monthly events, and special events throughout the year.

 The first event of the year is 'Freshers Week' at the start of every yeah which is open to all students.
 The event hosts a number of Fairs in various locations around campus including 'Freshers Fair', where companies give our freebies to students; the 'Sports Fair' and 'Society Fair', where student groups advertise themselves; and the 'Volunteering & Feel Good Fair', where students are told about support available to them and how they can participate in volunteering.

+Summer Ball

 The UPSU Summer Ball is held annually at the end of the academic year (June).
 As well as having a number of stages and guest acts, the event usually has food stalls, a fair ground; casino (non-monetary); inflatables and various other entertainment.

 Membership

-All 18,500+ University of Plymouth Students are automatically members of UPSU.
+All 18,500+ (figure as of October 2019) University of Plymouth Students are automatically members of UPSU.